Archaeologists Unearthed A Lost City In Rural Kansas Field

-Donald Blakeslee, an anthropologist and archaeologist professor at Wichita State University has began piecing together what is perhaps a new view of the traditional thought of the early settlements in the Midwest.
+Donald Blakeslee, an anthropologist and archaeologist professor at Wichita State University, has began piecing together what is perhaps a new view of the traditional thought of the early settlements in the Midwest.
 He and other researchers are also potentially filling in a major gap in American history.
-The discoveries leading to this are happening in what may be an unlikely candidate state, Kansas, reports Los Angeles Times.
+The discoveries leading to this are happening in what may be an unlikely candidate state, Kansas, reports the Los Angeles Times.
 Archaeologists have uncovered an entire lost city.

 During his research, 75 year-old Blakeslee used freshly translated documents, originally written by the Spanish conquistadors over more than 400 years ago, coupled with an array of technology to locate what he believes to be none other than the lost city of Etzanoa.
 This lost city is thought to have been home to perhaps 20,000 people between the years 1450 and 1700.